scalecube/slate/source/index.html.md

 # Motivation

 Scalecube implements [Decouple by interface](https://en.wikipedia.org/wiki/Loose_coupling) architecture.
-it is event-base communication system,
-and allow to create services that are loosely coupled in a distributed environment.
+it is event-base system that allow to create loosely coupled services in a distributed environment.

+### Environment

-It can run on both browser or server.
+can run on both browser or server.

-It support Reactive programing.
+### Reactive programing.

+support Observable pattern.

+### Tools

+Provides additional tools:

+* workers - tool for using web-workers in scalecube ecosystem.
+  '@scalecube/scalecube-microservice' export workers which contain:
+   * addWorker - add a web-worker to sclaecube's ecosystem.
+   * removeWorker -  remove a web-worker to sclaecube's ecosystem.

+* stringToAddress - tool for creating address from string.
+receive URI format and convert it to Address.
+  * can use partial URI format
+  * use default params to fill the missing values from the given string.

 ## Browser

 scalecube provide event-base tool for working in microservice approach.